-There are some grapeseed oil benefits, thanks to its vitamin E content for example, but at the end of the day, it lacks vitamin K, vitamin C, copper and potassium compared to eating actual grapes.
+There are some grapeseed oil benefits, thanks to its vitamin E and phenolic antioxidant content, for example, but at the end of the day, it lacks vitamin K, vitamin C, copper and potassium compared to eating actual grapes.

 Grapeseed Oil vs. Olive Oil

 Is grapeseed oil better than olive oil?
 What about avocado oil?